rsokl/custom_inherit/README.md

  class implements a "Returns" section.
 Jump [ahead](#builtin) for a detailed description of the "numpy" style)

-Note that syntax for deriving from a meta class is slightly different in Python 2:
+Keep in mind that the syntax for deriving from a meta class is slightly different in Python 2:

 ```python
    from custom_inherit import DocInheritMeta